FLClab/metrics/README.md

 git clone https://github.com/antho214/metrics
 pip install -e metrics
 ```
-To verify the installation one should try to import pygithub from a python console.
+To verify the installation one should try to import `metrics` from a python console.
 ```python
 import metrics
 ```